Unity-Technologies/articulations-robot-demo/README.md

 space - instant reset
 ```

+Note that ManualInput must be set inactive in the scene if you are using the Agent to control
+the arm and vice-versa.

 ### Training using the Unity ML-Agents Toolkit

 In this project, we used the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) to train the robot to touch the cube.